Differential Privacy for Eye Tracking with Temporal Correlations: Introduction

-As biometric contents can be retrieved from eye movements, it is important to protect them against adversarial attacks.
-According to \cite{Steil2019}, people agree to share their eye tracking data if a governmental health agency is involved in owning data or if the purpose is research.
+As biometric content can be retrieved from eye movements, it is important to protect them against adversarial behaviors such as membership inference.
+According to Steil et al.~\cite[p.~3]{Steil2019}, people agree to share their eye tracking data if a governmental health agency is involved in owning data or if the purpose is research.
 Therefore, privacy-preserving techniques are needed especially on the data sharing side of eye tracking considering that the usage of VR/AR devices with integrated eye trackers increases.
-As removing only the personal identifiers from data is not enough for anonymization due to linkage attacks \cite{4531148}, more sophisticated techniques for achieving user level privacy are necessary.
-Differential privacy \cite{dwork2006} is one effective solution, especially in the area of database applications.
-It protects user privacy by adding randomly generated noise for a given sensitivity and desired privacy parameter.
+As removing only the personal identifiers from data is not enough for anonymization due to linkage attacks~\cite{4531148}, more sophisticated techniques for achieving user level privacy are necessary.
+Differential privacy~\cite{dwork2006,dwork_DP_only} is one effective solution, especially in the area of database applications.
+It protects user privacy by adding randomly generated noise for a given sensitivity and desired privacy parameter, $\epsilon$.
+The differentially private mechanisms provide aggregate statistics or query answers while protecting the information of whether an individual's data was contained in a dataset.
 However, high dimensionality of the data and temporal correlations can reduce utility and privacy, respectively.
 Since eye movement features are high dimensional, temporally correlated, and usually contain recordings with long durations, it is important to tackle utility and privacy problems simultaneously.
 For eye movement data collected from HMDs or smart glasses, both local and global differential privacy can be applied.
-Local differential privacy adds user level noise to the data but assumes that the user sends data to a central data collector after adding local noise \cite{Erlingsson:2014:RRA:2660267.2660348,NIPS2017_6948}.
-For this work, we consider global differential privacy, because there is a central user-level data collector and publisher in a VR/AR setting.
+Applying differential privacy mechanisms to eye movement data would optimally anonymize the query outcomes that are carried out on such data while keeping data utility and usability high enough.
+As opposed to global differential privacy, local differential privacy adds user level noise to the data but assumes that the user sends data to a central data collector after adding local noise~\cite{Erlingsson:2014:RRA:2660267.2660348,NIPS2017_6948}.
+While both could be useful depending on the application use-case, for this work, we focus on global differential privacy, considering that in many VR/AR applications which collect eye movement data, there is a central trusted user-level data collector and publisher.